Dguto9/Dguto9/README.md

 I'm Dguto9, or Dillon Gutowski.
-If you are reading this most of the information will be inaccurate because my interests WILL change (as they continuously do), and I WILL forget to modify this.
+If you are reading this, most of the information will be inaccurate because my interests WILL change (as they continuously do), and I WILL forget to modify this.

 So here we go: I have had interest in programming since I was a fourth grader learning Perl from my dad.
 In the years since, I have attempted many projects in various areas and languages, finishing few but gaining small experience across a variety of topics.
 For some time I settled in making small games in Unity, but grew bored.
 Wanting to try something new, I began to use C++, and began work on a variety of projects, relearning all I knew about programming as I had not needed to use many advanced concepts before.